Fall is for Planting

 Spring Flowering Bulbs

-Whether in containers or the garden, planting spring flowering bulbs in autumn will ensure a colorful spring vista.
+Whether in containers or the garden, planting spring flowering bulbs in autumn will ensure a colourful spring vista.
 Doing this task now gives you a much larger selection at a lower cost, than buying already blooming selections in the spring.
 Look here for the detailed how-to of container or garden planting and care:

 Spring Flowering Bulbs